jodhernandezbe/PRTR_transfers/README.md

 </ol>
     <li>
      In your terminal or command line, navigate until the data_engineering folder
     </li>
     <li>
      Run the following command:

      python main.py --help
     </li>
+    You will see the following help menu:

+    usage: main.py [-h] [--rdbms RDBMS] [--password PASSWORD] [--username USERNAME] [--host HOST] [--port PORT] [--db_name DB_NAME]
+               [--sql_file SQL_FILE]

+    optional arguments:
+      -h, --help           show this help message and exit --rdbms RDBMS        The Relational Database Management System (RDBMS) you would like to use --password PASSWORD  The password for using the RDBMS --username USERNAME  The username for using the RDBMS --host HOST          The computer hosting for the database --port PORT          Port used by the database engine --db_name DB_NAME    Database name
+      --sql_file SQL_FILE  Would you like to obtain .SQL file

 </ol>